kgisl/pythonFDP/notes/cs3003-unit4-examples.md

                      `print(alist[-1], alist[0])`
              - If `ulist` is a non-zero list, what is the difference between `ulist[0]` versus `ulist.pop(0)`?
             - Contrast between `del`, `pop` and `remove` effect on a list
+        - Merging
 	        - In how many ways can you append two lists?
-          - How is `extend` different from `append`?
+	        -  What does the method `extend` perform for a list?
       - Slicing
         - Write the code statement to initialize a variable `middle` with  the index of the middle element of a list containing `n` elements.
         - How to get the first 3 elements in the list and create another list out of those elements?